MicrosoftDocs/azure-dev-docs/articles/python/tutorial-vs-code-serverless-python-05.md

 [Previous step: debug locally](tutorial-vs-code-serverless-python-04.md)

-In this article, you use the Azure Functions extension to create a function app in Azure, along with other required Azure resources.
+Deploying a function to Azure means creating a Functions app in Azure along with other required Azure resources.
 A function app lets you group functions as a logic unit for easier management, deployment, and sharing of resources.

 A function app requires an Azure Storage account for data and a [hosting plan](/azure/azure-functions/functions-scale#hosting-plan-support).
 All of these resources are organized within a single resource group.